hackclub/hackclub/meetings/2015-12-09_weekly_retrospective.md

   represented on the board?
 - Ideas
   - We're going to try to use `first-timers-only` label
-    - once applied, cannot be unapplied
+    - once applied, cannot be removed
   - Feel free to delete labels that have not been applied to any issues ever.
   - The weekly meta issue is going to sit at the top of the In Progress column.
 - Todo